 Dr. Peter Glanville is an Assistant Professor of Arabic and the Director of the Arabic Flagship Program.

 He earned his Ph.D. in Arabic linguistics at the University of Texas at Austin.
 He holds an MSc in Applied Linguistics, awarded with distinction by the University of Edinburgh.
 His interest in Arabic began in Oman, where he lived for four years, teaching English at Sultan Qaboos University before continuing his graduate studies.
 His research focus is Arabic linguistics, and he wrote his doctoral thesis on root and stem morphology and the Arabic verb.

 +1 301 405 7325 email@example.com

 Dr. Valerie Anishchenkova is an Associate Professor of Arabic and the Co-PI of the Arabic Flagship Program.
-She was also the Arabic Program and Arabic Flagship Director from 2010 until 2017.
+She is also the PI and Director of the Flagship Culture Initiative.

 She received her Ph.D. in Near Eastern Studies from the University of Michigan, Ann Arbor.
 Prior to joining the University of Maryland, she taught Arabic language, literature, and culture classes and did curricular development work at Tufts University, University of Michigan, and Middlebury Summer School.
 Dr. Anishchenkova's current research areas are identity studies, modern Arabic literature and culture, film and television studies, and cultural discourses on war.
 Her book Autobiographical Identities in Contemporary Arab Culture was published in 2014 with the Edinburgh University Press (UK).
 Dr. Anishchenkova's extensive administrative experiences are in the area of program leadership and curriculum development.
 Her pedagogical interests focus on designing content courses in English and Arabic that address the issues of cultural competence.
 She is also core faculty in the Film Studies Program and core affiliate in Comparative Literature.